Last update: May 13, 2026·14 minutes read

 • Video is the dominant format.
 Every ad in the first two rows is a short video.
 That tells us that video converts, or at least performs best for this product.

 • The messaging is focused on saving time and avoiding hassle.
-Every ad immediately leads with a pain point, then offers the product as a fast, mess-free solution.
+Every ad immediately starts with a pain point, then offers the product as a fast, mess-free solution.
 This tells us the audience cares about efficiency, versatility, and cleanliness.
-If you were selling a similar product, you’d want to highlight those same angles.
+If you were selling a similar product, you’d want to test those same angles.

 Step one is to reverse engineer high-performing ads.
 If you see an ad that's getting a ton of engagement, don't just copy it.
 Recreate the formula so it works for your audience.
 To do this, look for common patterns across multiple ads.
 Look at their storytelling, their social proof, whether they're creating urgency, and the creatives they’re using.
 Once you spot the patterns, use them as your blueprint for your ads.